couchbaselabs/tuqtng/docs/n1ql-v1.md

 If the DISTINCT or UNIQUE keywords were specified duplicate result objects are removed from the result array.
 If neither DISTINCT/UNIQUE keyword was specified, the statement returns all qualifying objects.

-Two results are considered duplicate if the projected objects are the same (using the normal procedure for comparing objects).
+Two results are considered duplicate if the projected objects are equal (using the normal procedure for comparing objects).
 See the ORDER BY section for more details about this process.

 ### SELECT Statement

-Now, we can expand to consider the full SELECT statement:

 select-stmt: